Internal Communications Resources + Freelance Writer Resources

 Supporting Manager Communications as an Internal Communicator

 Mid-level managers are often overlooked and underutilized as communications partners.
-They live in the messy middle of supporting their team members through constant change, often without having any influence over the changes they're walking through.
-Internal communicators have a unique opportunity to support manager communications through various practices, which not only helps managers better support their teams, but also makes internal communicators more strategic partners that managers and leaders come to rely on.
+They live in the messy middle of supporting their team members through constant change, often without any influence over the changes they're navigating.
+Internal communicators have a unique opportunity to support manager communications through various practices, which not only help managers better support their teams but also make internal communicators more strategic partners that managers and leaders come to rely on.
 This guide walks you through ideas for supporting manager communications.
 Plus, I share the Manager FAQ template I've used (so don't forget to snag it!).

 Creating a change management communications plan: a guide for IC and HR pros by Workshop (written by me!)